-Data source Polity Original variable xropen Name in dataset v_14_03 Definition Recruitment of the chief executive is 'open' to the extent that all the politically active population has an opportunity, in principle, to attain the position through a regularized process.
+Data source Polity Original variable xropen Name in data set v_14_03 Definition Recruitment of the chief executive is 'open' to the extent that all the politically active population has an opportunity, in principle, to attain the position through a regularized process.
 If power transfers are coded unregulated (1) in Regulation of Executive Recruitment (variable 3.1) or involve a transition to/from unregulated, openness is coded 0.
 Four categories are used: 1.
-Closed: Chief executives are determined by hereditary succession, e.g. kings, emperors, emirs, who assume executive power by right of descent.
+Closed.
+Chief executives are determined by hereditary succession, e.g. kings, emperors, emirs, who assume executive power by right of descent.
 An executive selected by other means may proclaim himself a monarch but the polity he governs is not coded 'closed' unless a relative succeeds him as ruler.
-2. Dual Executive-Designation: Hereditary succession plus executive or court selection of an effective chief minister.
-3. Dual Executive-Election: Hereditary succession plus electoral selection of an effective chief minister.
-4. Open: Chief executives are chosen by elite designation, competitive election or transitional arrangements between designation and election.
+2. Dual Executive-Designation.
+Hereditary succession plus executive or court selection of an effective chief minister.
+3. Dual Executive-Election.
+Hereditary succession plus electoral selection of an effective chief minister.
+4. Open.
+Chief executives are chosen by elite designation, competitive election or transitional arrangements between designation and election.
 Original scale Ordinal Citation Marshall and Gurr (2020) Data manipulation for aggregation Codes -99 to -66 treated as missing values.
 Recoded 0, 1 and 2 as 0; 3 as 0.5; and 4 as 1.
 Values for 2019 and following were coded by International IDEA's expert consultants following the original code book by Marshall and Gurr (2020).
-Coded as zero if there are no elections or if the electoral process has been suspended or nullified (e.g., through dismissal or dissolution of the relevant elected bodies or offices), as indicated by values of zero for both Executive_elections and Legislative_elections from the LIED dataset.
+Coded as zero if there are no elections or if the electoral process has been suspended or nullified (e.g. through dismissal or dissolution of the relevant elected bodies or offices), as indicated by values of zero for both Executive_elections and Legislative_elections from the LIED data set.
 Indicator of Representation 1.4.
 Elected Government Aggregation IRT to construct subattribute 1.4.
 Elected Government.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Electoral (v\14\04)
+Electoral (v_14_04)

+Liectoral (V_14_04)

-Data source BRRD Original variable electoral Name in dataset v_14_04 Definition Does a country have no regular elections, elections in an effectively one- party state, elections with opposition parties but without an actual chance of government change, or full democracy?
-Alternative democracy indicator capturing degree of multi-party competition (No elections=0, Single-party elections=1, non-democratic multi-party elections=2, democratic elections=3).
-Original scale Ordinal Citation Bjørnskov and Rode (2023) Data manipulation for aggregation Coded as zero if there are no elections or if the electoral process has been suspended or nullified (e.g., through dismissal or dissolution of the relevant elected bodies or offices), as indicated by values of zero for both Executive_elections and Legislative_elections from the LIED dataset.
+Data source BRRD

+Original variable electoral

+Name in data set v_14_04

+Definition Does a country have no regular elections, elections in an effectively one-party state, elections with opposition parties but without an actual chance of government change, or full democracy?
+Alternative democracy indicator capturing degree of multiparty competition (no elections = 0, single-party elections = 1, non-democratic multiparty elections = 2, democratic elections = 3).

+Original scale Ordinal

+Citation Bjørnskov and Rode (2024)

+Data manipulation for aggregation Coded as zero if there are no elections or if the electoral process has been suspended or nullified (e.g. through dismissal or dissolution of the relevant elected bodies or offices), as indicated by values of zero for both Executive_elections and Legislative_elections from the LIED data set.

 Indicator of Representation 1.4.
+Elected Government

-Elected Government Aggregation IRT to construct subattribute 1.4.
+Aggregation IRT to construct subattribute 1.4.
 Elected Government.

 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-A1 Electoral process (v\14\05)
+A1 Electoral process (v_14_05)

-A i Liectoral pi
+AT Electoral process (1+00)

 Data source FITW

 Original variable A1

-Name in dataset v_14_05
+Name in data set v_14_05

 Definition Question: Was the current head of government or other chief national authority elected through free and fair elections?
 Country scores vary between 0 (worst) and 4 (best).

 Original scale Ordinal

-Citation Freedom House (2023)
+Citation Freedom House (2024)

-Data manipulation for aggregation Coded as zero if there are no elections or if the electoral process has been suspended or nullified (e.g., through dismissal or dissolution of the relevant elected bodies or offices), as indicated by values of zero for both Executive_elections and Legislative_elections from the LIED dataset.
+Data manipulation for aggregation Coded as zero if there are no elections or if the electoral process has been suspended or nullified (e.g. through dismissal or dissolution of the relevant elected bodies or offices), as indicated by values of zero for both Executive_elections and Legislative_elections from the LIED data set.

 Indicator of Representation 1.4.
 Elected Government

-Indicator of Aggregation ·

-1.4.
-Elected Government
+Aggregation IRT to construct subattribute 1.4.
+Elected Government.

+Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-A2 Electoral process (v\14\06)
+A2 Electoral process (v_14_06)